 The City provides pension benefits for all full-time employees through a nontraditional, joint contributory, hybrid defined benefit plan in the statewide Texas Municipal Retirement System (TMRS), an agent multiple-employer public employee retirement system.
 As a matter of policy, the City fully funds each year's annual required contribution to the pension plan as determined by the actuary.
-The City has funded 106.7% of the present value of the projected benefits earned by employees.
+The City has funded 107.4% of the present value of the projected benefits earned by employees.
 The remaining unfunded amount is being systematically funded over 25 years as part of the annual required contribution calculated by the actuary.

 The City also provides post-retirement health and dental care benefits for certain retirees.
 Following a two-year study conducted with the help of a retiree insurance committee comprised of city employees, effective July 1, 2012, the City's retiree insurance plan was amended from the "sliding scale benefit" provided since 1996 to a one-time flat rate contribution of no more than \$7,675 to retirees who meet the policy requirements.
 The funds are deposited into a Health Reimbursement Account to be utilized for qualifying medical expenses.
-Following the policy adoption, the City allocated funds in the fiscal year 2012-2013 budget for future retiree expenses.
+Following the policy adoption, the City annually allocates funds in the budget for potential retiree's HRA.
 The policy revision and annual expense allocation are necessary to manage the City's GASB 45 liability, to be financially prudent, and to properly assist existing and future City retirees.
+In addition, the City now annually allocates funds in the budget for possible retiree's accrued leave compensation.